domaindetails.com

 Do cheap registrars have worse customer support?

 Not necessarily.
 Porkbun offers phone support despite low prices.
 NameSilo and Cloudflare have email/ ticket support that's generally responsive.
-GoDaddy's 24/7 phone support is their main advantage, but for most domain issues, email support is sufficient.
+For most domain issues, email support is sufficient.
 The question is whether phone support is worth paying 2-3x more per domain.

 Are there any reasons to pay more for a domain?